1977 Nestlé boycott: Current status

-The boycott is on-going as of 2025, Nestlé also officially states on their website that it "follow[s] the WHO Code as implemented by national governments everywhere in the world".
+The boycott is still present as of 2026.
+Nestlé also officially states on their website that it "follow[s] the WHO Code as implemented by national governments everywhere in the world".
 The company states that it updates its marketing policy, that it reports on compliance on an annual basis, and that it set up a whistleblower scheme.
 Nestlé states that it is "committed not to interfere with mothers' desire to breastfeed and to protect them from inappropriate marketing practices by actively supporting breastfeeding".
 Critics state that Nestlé continues to be accused of malpractice.

 Data from 2020 indicates that 136 WHO member states had established some legal measures related to the Code from 1981, however, only few fully reflect the Code.
 The report indicates a gap in many countries' legislation.
 IBFAN continues to be an international network, encompassing more than 270 groups in over 160 countries who push for implementations of the marketing of breast-milk substitutes Code and relevant resolutions.
 The overall goal remains: marketing baby food should not have negative impacts on infants' health.

 In 2024, a new controversy arose when Nestlé was criticized for adding sugar and honey to infant milk and cereal products in certain countries.